iamfitz7/Cybersecurity_Portfolio/Week17_Defender_XDR_Sentinel_Investigations/README.md

 - Review chronological identity activity using User Timeline
 - Use Microsoft Defender Advanced Hunting
 - Use KQL to query endpoint telemetry
+- Configure and validate Microsoft Sentinel data ingestion
+- Understand the role of Microsoft Sentinel data connectors
+- Understand the relationship between Microsoft Sentinel and Log Analytics
+- Validate Azure Activity telemetry
+- Investigate the `AzureActivity` table
+- Understand tables, rows, columns, and schemas within security telemetry
+- Use KQL to filter security events by time
+- Use KQL to filter specific Azure resources
+- Use KQL to select investigation-relevant fields
+- Use KQL to sort events chronologically
+- Use KQL to count and aggregate events
+- Use `summarize` to identify behavioral patterns
+- Use `bin()` to group activity into time intervals
+- Analyze frequently occurring Azure operations
+- Search for failed administrative operations
+- Understand manual hunting versus automated detection
+- Examine Microsoft Sentinel analytics-rule templates
+- Understand scheduled analytics-rule logic
+- Review rule severity and data-source requirements
+- Review MITRE ATT&CK mappings within Sentinel detections
+- Understand how analytics rules can produce alerts
+- Understand how alerts can become incidents
+- Understand Sentinel workbooks and watchlists
 - Correlate evidence across multiple security views
 - Determine incident context and scope
 - Practice SOC alert triage